Bandolier for Minnie Sutherland in CUAG exhibition To Be Continued: Troubling the Queer Archive

 Ace’s Bandolier for Minnie Sutherland is an honouring work and a homage to Minnie’s memory.
 Her story should never be forgotten.
 Unfortunately, she is one of too many in a long list of victims who have succumbed to either racism, homophobia, hate crimes, stereotyping, and neglect.
 The Bandolier for Minnie Sutherland is also a bookend to Ace’s earlier work, Bandolier for Alain Brosseau.
 Alain Brosseau was a young waiter at the Chateau Laurier who was walking home late at night and was brutally attacked and lost his life in the summer of that same year.
 On August 21, 1989, Alain Brosseau was mistakenly targeted as queer and was thrown off the Interprovincial Bridge onto the rocky shoreline of the Ottawa River by a gang of homophobic thugs.
 His senseless murder and public outcry were also a definitive turning point that galvanized and mobilized Ottawa’s queer community.

-Both works are included, and in conversation for the first time, in the exhibition To Be Continued: Troubling the Queer Archive curated by Cara Tierney and Anna Shah Hoque at the Carleton University Art Gallery from September 24 to December 12, 2020.
-The curators note, “To Be Continued: Troubling the Queer Archive looks at local histories and genealogies of queerness.
+Both works are included, and in conversation for the first time, in the exhibition To Be Continued: Troubling the Queer Archive curated by Cara Tierney and Anna Shah Hoque at the Carleton University Art Gallery from September 24 to May 16, 2021.
+The curators state, “To Be Continued: Troubling the Queer Archive looks at local histories and genealogies of queerness.
 The exhibition showcases the work of emerging and established QTIBPOC artists, countering the dominance of white queer histories.
 It also reflects on the moments, spaces and people that constitute the existing archive, while addressing its gaps and omissions.”

 Alain Brosseau’s tragic death in 1989 is often framed as the event which brought homophobic violence into local public discourse as a matter of urgency; the catalyst that led to the formation of the Ottawa Police Service’s LGBT Liaison Committee which came about as a result of Brosseau’s death, a straight white man who was read as gay because of his gender expression.
 Earlier that year, Minnie Sutherland was the victim of a car accident that led to her death as a result of institutionalized neglect, motivated by racial-bias, bordering on a hate crime, perpetrated by the Quebec police.